anshika0207/BlogWebsite/README.md

 # BlogWebsite

-Add, create and  view blogs using this.
+Add, create and view blogs using this website.

-## Tech Stack used
+## Tech Stack used:
 * Node.js
 * Express
 * EJS